cprg210/assignments/assignment-2/README.md

 # Assignment 2: Website enhancements
 ## Due Date
-This assignment is due Wednesday, July 12th @ 8pm.
+This assignment is due Sunday, July 12th @ 8pm.

 ## Value
 This assignment will be marked out of 30 points and will be worth 50% of the frontend portion of this course (25% of the total).